graduateshotline logo

 LSAT FAQs

-The LSAT is a standardized test taken by candidates who want to gain admission for JD programs in law schools in countries like the US, Canada, Australia, and others.
-The test started in the year 1948 and is considered to be one of the most prestigious examinations that have to be mandatorily cleared in order to get into law schools.
+The LSAT is a standardized test taken by candidates who want to gain admission to JD programs in law schools in countries like the US, Canada, Australia, and others.
+The test started in the year 1948 and is considered to be one of the most prestigious examinations that have to be mandatorily cleared to get into law schools.

 The test was created to provide law schools an easy way to access the skills of candidates who are applying, ensuring that they will fit in at the law school despite their consistent or inconsistent GPAs.
 The importance of the examination creates a lot of general confusion regarding both the registration process and the actual act of taking the examination.